DeeKahy/poeGem/README.md

 # poeGem
+Temporary buggy website [poeGem](http://poegem.mantarias.com/).
+I dont promise it will be up very long.
+I suggest you just run it locally instead of relying on my bootleg hosting solution.

 Welcome to **poeGem**!
 This tool helps you calculate the most effective gem color to transfigure for marginally better profit in Path of Exile when transfiguring gems.